google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

-For `<picture>` elements being used for art direction, this becomes considerably more difficult and will depend heavily on how your images are created and used, but you may be able to use a similar approach to srcset.
+For `<picture>` elements being used for art direction, this becomes considerably more difficult and will depend heavily on how your images are created and used, but you may be able to use a similar approach to `srcset`.